-Quizzes are administered online weekly, and are typically due on Thursday of each week.
+There is an online quizz each week.
+Quizzes are typically due on Thursdays each week.
 Failure to complete a quiz by the posted due date will result in a zero on that quiz.
 There are no makeup quizzes.
 Be sure to give yourself plenty of time for technology and logistical problems when taking the quiz.